Biology of bipolar disorder

 Neuroimaging and postmortem studies have identified abnormalities in several brain regions, with the ventral prefrontal cortex and amygdala being most frequently implicated.
 Dysfunction within the emotional circuits of these regions has been hypothesized as a potential mechanism underlying bipolar disorder.
+In contrast, some studies have shown increased activation of the anterior prefrontal cortex (aPFC) in patients versus controls, a region associated with executive functioning and attention control.
 Additionally, evidence points to abnormalities in neurotransmission, intracellular signaling, and cellular functioning as contributing factors.

 Research into bipolar disorder, particularly neuroimaging studies, faces challenges such as confounding effects of medication, comorbid conditions, and small sample sizes, which may result in underpowered studies and significant heterogeneity in findings.
+Further research is needed to consolidate neuroimaging findings, which are often heterogeneous and not consistently reported according to a common standard.